 One such model is the Wildland-Urban Interface Fire Dynamics Simulator (WFDS), a physics-based fire behavior model that represents individual ecosystem components and the interactions of combustion with the atmosphere.
 WFDS models vegetation composition and structure in three-dimensions, accounting for bulk density, surface area to volume ratio and fuel moisture.
 WFDS has a wide range of applicability (Mell et al. 2010), including exploring novel fire behavior across complex fuel structures like the Wildland-Urban-Interface (i.e., Mell et a.
 2011), transitions between homogenous conifer forests to mixed conifer-deciduous forests (Ziegler e al. 2021) and fuel removal treatments (Ziegler et al. 2020).

 The lack of important relevant information on emerging forests and their relationship with fire provides an ideal and timely opportunity to apply a physics-based model to questions related to fire behavior and fire self-regulation, topics of considerable importance for future boreal forest stability.
 These questions are of utmost importance to fire managers as well.
-Our objective was to evaluate how fuel composition, density, and distribution changes with increasing short-interval reburns in order to explore potential fire behavior across a gradient of fuel and weather conditions.
+Our objective was to evaluate how fuel composition, landscape-level fuel density, and distribution changes with increasing short-interval reburns in order to explore potential fire behavior across a gradient of fuel and weather conditions.
 In contrast to previous studies that examine the distribution and abundance of fuel elements after a single fire event, here we assess fuel characteristics in boreal stands that have experienced between 1 to 3 short-interval sequential fires.
 We hypothesize fuel connectivity and abundance will increase initially with additional fires but decrease after three short-interval fires as reburns continue to consume fuel.
 In addition, we expect potential fire behavior may increase across both reburns and community type, given the difference in stand structure created by different dominating vegetation.
 Finally, we predict that extreme fire weather conditions (high winds and low fuel moisture) may produce novel potential fire behavior in reburned stands, potentially overwhelming bottom-up constraints (i.e., fuel connectivity or abundance) to burn stands that would not burn otherwise.

 Methods